Schellenberg smuggling incident: Sino-Canadian relations before the retrial

 Before the second trial of the Schellenberg case, China-Canada relations deteriorated rapidly due to Canada's arrest of Huawei's vice chairman and CFO Meng Wanzhou.
 On December 1, at the request of the United States, Canada arrested Meng at Vancouver International Airport.
 The Chinese ambassador to Canada announced that Canada's arrest of Meng was a blatant violation of human rights, and China expressed anger and demanded that Canada release Meng immediately.
-According to information at a bail hearing on December 7, the United States has accused Meng of fraud and violations of U.S. sanctions on Iran.
+According to information at a bail hearing on December 7, the United States had accused Meng of fraud and violations of U.S. sanctions on Iran.
 On December 11, the judge ruled that Meng was allowed to be released on bail, with a bail of 10 million Canadian dollars.
-During the bail, she was monitored by two security guards and a driver.
+While on bail, she was monitored by two security guards and a driver.
 She was required to wear an electronic foot ring equipped with GPS equipment.
 The monitoring fee was paid by Meng, and she was given a curfew from 11pm to 6am every day.
 On January 15, 2019, the spokesperson of the Chinese Foreign Ministry Hua Chunying stated at a regular press conference that the Meng case is not a regular legal case, and that Canada is not handling the case in accordance with fairness and justice, but is abusing judicial procedures, and Canada must bear the consequences and responsibility.

-After Meng's arrest, Chinese police have arrested two other Canadian citizens.
+After Meng's arrest, Chinese police arrested two other Canadian citizens.
 On December 10, former diplomat Michael Kovrig and businessman Michael Spavor were arrested by the National Security Agency in Dandong, Liaoning.
 Kovrig and Spavor were charged with jeopardising China's national security.
 China has denied that the arrest of Kovrig and Spavor was connected with Meng's.
 However, some media consider the move to be a retaliatory action by China.